SaswatPadhi/libway2sms/README.md

 Features
 ----------
 * Works with the latest Way2SMS interface.
-* No limitation on length of message!
+* (Virtually) No more limitation on length of message!
 * Send SMS to multiple mobile numbers by a single function call.
+* Supports new line characters and support for sending multiline messages.

 Using libway2sms
 ------------------